fluxfw/flux-ilias/README.md

 COPY --from=ilias $ILIAS_WEB_DIR $ILIAS_WEB_DIR
 ```

-Currently, the follow versions are supported:
+Currently, the follow versions are supported

 - ILIAS 6 or newer
 - PHP 7.4, 7.3 and 7.2 (8.0 is available only for development purposes)